dotunwrap/resume/resume.typ

 == Education
 #chiline()

-#degree("The Ohio State University", "Bachelor of Arts in Computer and Information Science", "Expected May 2025")
+#degree("The Ohio State University", "Bachelor of Arts in Computer and Information Science", "May 2025")

 == Experience
 #chiline()